Main Content

 Shift a to the left by b bits.

 Except for the bit shift operations a >> b and a << b, you must enable all bitwise operations by selecting the Enable C-bit operations chart property.
-See Enable C-bit operations.
+For more information, see Enable C-bit operations.

 Bitwise operations work on integers at the binary level.
 Noninteger operands are first cast to integers.
 Integer operands follow C promotion rules to determine the intermediate value of the result.
 This intermediate value is then cast to the type that you specify for the result of the operation.